openhoat/hid-handler/README.md

 ### init(opt)

-Initialize hid-handler with optional opt.supportedDevices to specify devices to handle (by default all connected devices are handled).
+Initialize hid handler with optional opt.supportedDevices to specify devices to handle (by default all connected devices are handled).

 supportedDevices should be an array of objects containing vendorId and productId properties.

 To find vendorId and productId of your existing devices, check bin/scandevices :-)

+### isStarted()

+Returns true if hid handler is started, false else.

 ### start(opt, cb)

-Starts hid-handler and return a [promise](https://promisesaplus.com/) (or call the cb callback).
+Starts hid handler and return a [promise](https://promisesaplus.com/) (or call the cb callback).

 First call init(opt) if it was not done before.